McKnight Fellowships

 Please read carefully.
 Applicants who do not meet the following criteria and expectations will not be considered and should not apply.

-The intent of this program is to recognize and support midcareer artists living and working in Minnesota who demonstrate a sustained level of accomplishment, commitment, and artistic excellence.
+This program intends to recognize and support mid-career artists living and working in Minnesota who demonstrate sustained accomplishment, commitment, and artistic excellence.
 Artists who are eligible for these fellowships:

-• Have not been a recipient of a McKnight Artist & Culture Bearer Fellowship within any artistic discipline in the last five award years.
-Recipients of 2019, 2020, 2021, 2022 & 2023 McKnight fellowships in any discipline are not eligible.
+- Have not been a recipient of a McKnight Artist & Culture Bearer Fellowship within any artistic discipline in the last five award years.
+Recipients of 2020, 2021, 2022, 2023, and 2024 McKnight fellowships in any discipline are not eligible.

 Ensemble/Band